Mukkudal: Schools

 Sokkalal Higher Secondary School served to educate the people for decades, a few other schools like S.S.K.V Sala Pry.
 School, Deepa Matriculation School and Boovijesh School and St. Paul's Higher secondary school have risen over the years.

+Pool

+"Apringa: A serene pool nestled in Mukkudal, Tirunelveli.
+Explore the tranquil beauty of this oasis amidst nature's embrace."